hybridsjs/hybrids/docs/store/usage.md

 Both pending and ready guards can be truthy if the already resolved model instance is being updated.

-### Resolve
+### `store.resolve()`

-You can use `store.resolve()` helper method to simplify access to pending model instances, which can be updated at the moment.
-The function returns a promise resolving into the current model instance, regardless of pending state.
-It also supports multiple chain of set methods, so the result will always be the latest instance.
+You can use the `store.resolve()` method to simplify access to pending model instances, which can be updated at the moment.
+The function returns a promise resolving into the current model instance, regardless of the pending state.
+It also supports multiple chains of set methods, so the result will always be the latest instance.

 ```typescript
 store.resolve(model: Model): Promise<Model>